Need some advice on how to find a summer job? We've got it

 Some work may just be a one-off - helping at a specific conference, for example - but other jobs may last all summer.
 Ask around your own university or universities near your home to find out what's available.
 Alternatively, google your uni of choice and check in their jobs section to see what takes your fancy.

 Private student housing companies like UNITE also often need people to staff their call centres or process paper work during the summer, especially around early July up until November.
-Check out the UNITE website for jobs in Manchester, Bristol and London, or The Student Housing Company for jobs in London, Edinburgh, Birmingham and many other cities.
+Check out the Unite Students website for jobs in Manchester, Bristol and London, and The Student Housing Company for jobs in London, Edinburgh, Birmingham and many other cities.

 Administration work can be an excellent addition to your CV; learning new IT skills, improving your telephone manner, report writing and general organisational skills can give you a respectable sounding reference and an insight into a particular industry or career path before you graduate.